-The lectures and coursework are based on the 7th edition.
+1 The lectures and coursework are based on the 7th edition.
 While the two editions have similar content, students who use the 6th edition shall track and study the different content (based on slides on Canvas) of the 7th edition.

-- (b) demonstrate the ability to deliver effective presentations enhanced by technology - (c) demonstrate the ability to write clear and concise reports based on relevant information - (d) demonstrate the ability to understand and use team-building behaviors to accomplish group tasks
+(c) demonstrate the ability to write clear and concise reports based on relevant information

+(d) demonstrate the ability to understand and use team-building behaviors to accomplish group tasks